List of Chicago Fire characters: Brian "Otis" Zvonecek

 In season 6, he goes into a relationship with Lily, whom he met when he visited a bar that was in the stages of closing, in what would become Molly's North.

-In "The Chance to Forgive", while performing an evacuation on a house fire, he was shot in the neck and severely wounded.
+In "The Chance to Forgive", while performing an evacuation on a house fire, he is shot in the neck and severely wounded.
 In a twist, the guns were inside the house and the ammunition was being fired due to the fire.
-He was eventually taken to Chicago Med, where Dr. Ethan Choi tells everyone that the bullet is lodged near his spinal cord and operating could cause serious problems.
+He is eventually taken to Chicago Med, where Dr. Ethan Choi tells everyone that the bullet is lodged near his spinal cord and operating could cause serious problems.
 The owner of the guns won't be charged, since he owned them all legally and didn't intentionally hurt Otis.
-At the end, Otis got through his surgery in one piece.
+At the end, Otis gets through his surgery in one piece.
 Choi sticks his head into the room and realizes that Otis can't feel anything in his toes.

 Otis returns to active duty in "The Strongest Among Us", having fully recovered from his injuries, and butts heads with Kidd over who gets to drive Truck 81.
 He dies in a mattress fire after failing to get to safety in the Season 8 premiere, devastating the entire firehouse, especially Cruz.